 Who says all LGBTQ owned businesses have to be for adults?
 Alice and Jenny Bergman opened West Side Kids in 1981 offering an inclusive toy store with diversity education at the center.
 It’s been an Upper West Side go-to spot for decades as they provide ethically-made quality toys and lots of progressive children’s books.
 What better way to keep the conversation of inclusion going than by inspiring the youngest generation?

-Photography courtesy The Phluid Project
+Photography by: Photography courtesy The Phluid Project